Converting Designs

 - Applies your default Slate theme if selected

-Text content from your presentation is converted into structured lessons with placeholder imagery.
-You can swap in your own images in the Slate editor after conversion.
+Text content from your presentation is converted into structured lessons.
+The course includes placeholder image blocks that mark where visuals work best - replace them with your own images in the Slate editor after conversion.

 Credit cost